60 Killer Facts about Mt. Kilimanjaro

 The final camp before the summit of Kilimanjaro

-• Today there are seven different hiking routes up Kilimanjaro, taking 5 to 9 days.
+52. Today, seven hiking routes up Kilimanjaro take 5 to 9 days.

 Two book covers by Ernest Hemingway that feature Mt.
 Kilimanjaro